Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 We apply the methods to gene expression data from a meta-analysis of neoadjuvant trials that included $614$ breast cancer patients treated by anthracyclines alone or anthracyclines plus taxanes \citep{Ternes2018}.
-We also use data from an RCT including $1,574$ patients, which evaluates the effect of adjuvant trastuzumab in breast cancer \citep{PogueGeile2013}.
+We also use gene expression data from an RCT including $1,574$ patients, which evaluated the effect of adjuvant trastuzumab in early breast cancer \citep{PogueGeile2013}, and finally gene signature data an RCT in renal cancer with $n = 886$ patients, which assessed first-line avelumab plus axitinib versus sunitinib in previously untreated patients with advanced renal cell carcinoma \citep{Motzer2020}.